S4nxez/philosophers/README.md

 ## Known Issues

 - Possible race conditions in output printing (implementing mutex locks)
-- Threads termination and memory clean when a philosopher dies
+- Circular wait when testing on other devices